 About Jamie Kelly

-Meanwhile lets just say that we are proud Jamie Kelly contributed a whooping 105 entries.
+But we are proud to say that Jamie Kelly contributed 105 entries already.

 I was heartsick from lack of travel during this seemingly endless pandemic until I realized that all the culinary adventure I need is right at home in Todos Santos, Baja California Sur.
 Join me as I share in the Ruiz family tradition of empanada night, where the family recipe includes teamwork, lots of muscle, and patience.
 The end result is something you simply cannot find any where else.